kehrlab/molemap/workflow/Readme.md

 # A workflow to extract reads from a region of interest
-This snakemake workflow chains bcmap commands and unix commands to extract all reads from user defined regions of interest
+This snakemake workflow chains bcmap commands and unix commands to extract all reads from user defined regions of interest.

 ## Prerequisites
 Snakemake ([available via conda](https://anaconda.org/bioconda/snakemake))